ROTEMPCO

 2008-2008

-Michael was a trained electrician, but had found a niche in biogas plants in Europe
+Michael was a qualified electrician, but he had found a niche in biogas plants in Eastern Europe.

-I helped him develop a series of tools to control Siemens systems.
+I helped him develop a number of tools to manage Siemens' systems.

-Over the course of a few months, we built a small suite of tools together that streamlined his work routines.
+Within a few months we had jointly built a smaller suite of tools that streamlined his work routines.

 I learned a lot by working with his talented team of engineers and electronics mechanics.

-I got an understanding of the importance of stability and security.
-Something that should prove to be very important in the future.
+I got an understanding of the importance of stability and safety.
+This would prove to be very important in the coming years.

 • .NET